UnofficialJuliaMirror/robertdj-DeldirBuilder/README.md

 [![Build Status](https://travis-ci.org/robertdj/DeldirBuilder.svg?branch=master)](https://travis-ci.org/robertdj/DeldirBuilder)

-This repository builds binary artifacts for the DeldirBuilder project.
+This repository builds binary artifacts for the Deldir project.
 Binary artifacts are automatically uploaded to [this repository's GitHub releases page](https://github.com/robertdj/DeldirBuilder/releases) whenever a tag is created on this repository.